VincentToups/emacs-utils/defn-readme.md

 Reasoned Schemer."
 This archive includes just the projects described here, but all my code is available on [github][1].

+I've submitted this particular code because it represents several months of work, demonstrates an auto-didactic streak which I think is an important part of my personality, and also involves my interest in functional programming languages and programming language theory and design.
+I also like this particular project because it demonstrates how plucky even an old Lisp can be - we can import very modern features into a lisp dialect which is quite old and crusty.
+I'm not, however, a Lisp zealot - I'm quite interested in working with other functional languages.

 ### Running the Code ###

 This code requires GNU Emacs 23.1.1.
 Extract the files located with